metaRange/metarange.github.io/src/content/docs/additional/A00_gathering_data.md

 ## Niche estimation example

-To estimate the species niche based on the gathered data, we can now extract the environmental values at the occurence points use that data "fit" a normal distribution, that can represents the species niche.
+To estimate the species niche based on the gathered data, we can now extract the environmental values at the occurence points and use that data "fit" a normal distribution that can represent the species niche.

 ``` r
 temp_extr <- terra::extract(DE_temp, occurence)